 - Contain “Whereas” statements and “Resolved” statements that are written in language appropriate for national consideration.

-- Provide three background references from different sources for each “Whereas” statement.
+- Provide three background references for each “Whereas” statement.

 - Cite a variety of independent sources, which are required as proof.

 - Use references that are bracketed and numbered in the background material, indicating which “Whereas” statement they support.

 - Cite materials that are current (published no more than six years ago).

 - Contain background materials that are factual and verifiable.
 It can include, but is not limited to copies of information such as education, safety, and welfare articles or updates; documented research; pertinent laws; government publications and regulations; and articles from professional publications.
 Examples of non-verifiable documents include personal letters, logs of phone calls or e-mail printouts, which are not good documentation because they cannot be verified.